-On August 1, 2019 \$47,434.34 has been temporarily added from the Resilience Campus activity to allow expenses currently charged to "Corporate Engagement: 03-NDR-B4 to be reallocated to "Planning: 03-NDR-C1" activity.
+^{ \$47,434.34} has been temporarily reduced from this activity and added to the Planning activity to allow expenses currently charged to "Corporate Engagement: 03-NDR-B4 to be reallocated to "Planning: 03-NDR-C1" activity.
 Once all expenses have been transferred and Corporate Engagement activity has been zeroed out and removed the budget will allow for \$47,434.34 to be reallocated back to the Resilience Campus activity.